coinpal-io/plug_wix/README.md

 ![](./img/store3.png)

-## Step 2: Installing the Coinpal Plugin on your Wix Site.
+## Step 2: Installing the CoinPal Plugin on your Wix Site.

 1. Navigate to your Wix admin area and follow this path: Home -> Design Site，Create your website based on relevant guidance
 ![](./img/website1.png)